fabioperrella/fabioperrella.github.io/10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.md

 Disallowing external requests is already the default behavior of VCR, and can be changed using the config `allow_http_connections_when_no_cassette`, but don't do it!

-Remeber it is required to do the previous tip to be able to do this!
+Remember it is required to do the previous tip to achieve this successfully.

 ## 4. Have a way to record the cassettes again easily

-Sometimes, it is necessary to change a test scenario which already has a cassette recorded and can be necessary to record it again.
+Sometimes, it is necessary to change a test scenario (or the source code) which already has a cassette recorded and can be necessary to record it again.

-The simplest way would be deleting the current file and record it again.
+The trivial way would be deleting the current file and recording it again.

 But it is possible to use the following configuration, which will provide an environment variable to indicate that the cassette should be recorded again.